 Heidelberg multicolour Optical Coherence Tomographer Spectralis 4D eye scan

 We are proud to be one of the first practices in the UK to have the new Spectralis 4D OCT (Optical Coherence Tomographer).
-Using this phenomenal machine and incredible computer technology we can now diagnose so many more eye problems at the earliest possible stage.
-We can treat eye conditions sooner and prevent many from even developing at all which is the main aim of our job.
+Using this phenomenal machine and incredible computer technology, we can now diagnose many more eye problems at the earliest possible stage.
+We can treat eye conditions sooner and prevent many from even developing at all, which is the main aim of our job.

 The Retina is the inner lining at the back of your eye.
-It acts in a similar way to the film in a camera, capturing the image of what you see and then transferring this image to the brain for interpretation.
-When an Optometrist looks into your eye or takes a photograph, it is the retina that they are looking at.
+It acts similarly to the film in a camera, capturing the image of what you see and then transferring this image to the brain for interpretation.
+When an Optometrist looks into your eye or takes a photograph, it is the retina they are looking at.

-Conventional digital cameras, used in many opticians, just look at the top surface of the retina, but a lot of problems in the eye start at a deeper level.
+Conventional digital cameras, used by many opticians, just look at the top surface of the retina, but many eye problems start at a deeper level.
 The Spectralis 4D OCT Eye Scanner is equivalent to a CAT scan of your eye.
 Unlike retinal photographs, this new system not only allows us to take a very high-resolution detailed image of your retina but also helps us look below the surface at each layer of the retina to create a High-Definition map that provides us with information never before available.
 We can even see details in the walls of your blood vessels and tiny individual nerve fibres.
-This helps us to find the smallest sign of problems such as diabetic eye disease, vascular problems, neavi (moles), glaucoma, macular degeneration, oedema and retinal holes long before they may be visible on the retinal surface.
-Also long before they can be seen by standard retinal photography or by looking into your eyes (ophthalmoscopy).
-The new Spectralis 4D OCT can help us diagnose and monitor all these conditions with the accuracy of one thousandth of a millimetre.
-Earlier detection leads to earlier treatment, a better prognosis and in some cases prevention of conditions developing at all.
+This helps us to find the slightest sign of problems such as diabetic eye disease, vascular problems, neavi (moles), glaucoma, macular degeneration, oedema and retinal holes long before they may be visible on the retinal surface.
+Also, long before they can be seen by standard retinal photography or by looking into your eyes (ophthalmoscopy).
+The new Spectralis 4D OCT can help us diagnose and monitor all these conditions with the accuracy of one-thousandth of a millimetre.
+Earlier detection leads to earlier treatment, a better prognosis and, in some cases, prevention of conditions developing at all.

-We recommend Spectralis 4D OCT scanning for all patients as it not only acts as a very thorough assessment of your eye health but also an excellent baseline for future comparison to help diagnose any changes at the earliest signs.
-Scanning is particularly advisable for anyone that has been diagnosed with cataracts, macular degeneration, glaucoma, diabetes or who has a family history of any of these conditions.
-These scans go far beyond the measurements normally carried out in the hospital and therefore can allow more accurate monitoring of your condition.
+We recommend Spectralis 4D OCT scanning for all patients as it acts as not only a very thorough assessment of your eye health but also an excellent baseline for future comparison to help diagnose any changes at the earliest signs.
+Scanning is particularly advisable for anyone diagnosed with cataracts, macular degeneration, glaucoma, diabetes or with a family history of any of these conditions.
+These scans go far beyond the measurements normally carried out in the hospital and, therefore, can allow more accurate monitoring of your condition.

 We recommend advanced glaucoma screening for everyone over 35.
 Book your appointment today and prevent sight loss.
 01634 757227.